Hunter S. Thompson: Later years

 Thompson faced a sexual assault charge in March 1990 when former pornographic film director Gail Palmer claimed that after she denied his sexual advances while at his home, Thompson threw a drink at her and twisted her left breast.
 He was tried for five felonies and three misdemeanors owing to the assault charge and allegations of drug abuse after the police raided his home.
-The charges were dropped in May 1990.
+The charges were dropped two months later.

 Throughout the early 1990s, Thompson claimed to be at work on a novel entitled Polo Is My Life.
-It was briefly excerpted in Rolling Stone in 1994, and Thompson himself described it in 1996 as "a sex book — you know, sex, drugs, and rock and roll.
+It was briefly excerpted in Rolling Stone in 1994.
+Wenner described it as "Hunter's last big piece of feature writing", and described Thompson as abusive toward two editorial assistants assigned to him.
+Thompson himself described it in 1996 as "a sex book—you know, sex, drugs, and rock and roll.
 It's about the manager of a sex theater who's forced to leave and flee to the mountains.
-He falls in love and gets in even more trouble than he was in the sex theater in San Francisco".
+He falls in love and gets in even more trouble than he was in the sex theater in San Francisco."
 The novel was slated to be released by Random House in 1999, and was even assigned ISBN 0-679-40694-8, but was never published.

 Thompson continued to publish irregularly in Rolling Stone, ultimately contributing 17 pieces to the magazine between 1984 and 2004.
 "Fear and Loathing in Elko," published in 1992, was a well-received fictional rallying cry against the nomination of Clarence Thomas to a seat on the Supreme Court of the United States.
 "Trapped in Mr. Bill's Neighborhood" was a largely factual account of an interview with Bill Clinton at a Little Rock, Arkansas, steakhouse.
 Rather than traveling the campaign trail as he had done in previous presidential elections, Thompson monitored the proceedings on cable television; Better Than Sex: Confessions of a Political Junkie, his account of the 1992 presidential campaign, is composed of reactive faxes to Rolling Stone.
 In 1994, the magazine published "He Was a Crook", a "scathing" obituary of Richard Nixon.

-In November 2004, Rolling Stone published Thompson's final magazine feature "The Fun-Hogs in the Passing Lane: Fear and Loathing, Campaign 2004", a brief account of the 2004 presidential election in which he compared the outcome of the Bush v.
+In November 2004, Rolling Stone published Thompson's final magazine feature, "The Fun-Hogs in the Passing Lane: Fear and Loathing, Campaign 2004", a brief account of the 2004 presidential election in which he compared the outcome of the Bush v.
 Gore court case to the Reichstag fire and formally endorsed Senator John Kerry, a longtime friend, for president.